 Automobiles and parking.
 Students are permitted to have cars on campus.
 Resident students will find ample parking near the residence halls and around campus.
-Certain parking areas are reserved for visitors, staff, commuting students, and married-housing residents (see the Student Handbook for more information).
+Specific parking areas are reserved for visitors, residence hall directors, resident assistants, and handicapped individuals (see the Student Handbook for more information).